markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 https://example.com/page#this-part-never-reaches-the-server
 ```

 This was the key insight.
-But fragments are visible in the URL bar, so we couldn't just put the secret there in plaintext.
-We needed encryption, and not just any encryption—we needed a way to encrypt on one domain and decrypt on another without any shared state.
+But fragments are visible in the URL bar, so I couldn't just put the secret there in plaintext.
+I needed encryption, and not just any encryption—I needed a way to encrypt on one domain and decrypt on another without any shared state.

 ## Enter ECDH: Elliptic Curve Diffie-Hellman

 ECDH allows two parties to establish a shared secret without ever transmitting that secret.
-Here's how we adapted it for cross-domain use:
+Here's how I adapted it for cross-domain use:

 1. **App domain** generates an ephemeral ECDH keypair
 2. **App domain** redirects to auth domain with the public key